olexale/bdd_widget_test/README.md

     When I tap {Icons.add} icon
     Then I see {1} text
 ```

+`Backround` keyword is optional.
+A Background allows you to add some context to the scenarios that follow it.
+It can contain one or more Given steps, which are run before each scenario.

 Each feature file must have one or more `Feature:`s.
 Features become test groups in Flutter tests.